Do you wash your hair multiple times in the week? Instead of shampoo, try Cowashing! Here’s why.

 OK, now concentrate – this is the juice

-- Stand under the shower while the water gently pours over your hair.
+- Let water gently pour over your hair.
 If you prefer to bathe, then gently pour water over your hair.
 Do this WITHOUT violating your hair – like when we woosh-and-swish the hair all over the place, trying very hard to get it all wet.
 NO. Stop that.

-- Get a blob of cowash-approved conditioner on your fingertips.
+- Get a blob of cowashing conditioner on your fingertips.

-- Massage your scalp: Be careful not to disturb the curls, just focus on the scalp.
-Doing this will get you all that stimulation you’d miss from those 200-strokes of combing hair ritual you had stopped doing.
-Besides, it will leave your hair feeling soft too.
+- Massage your scalp first.
+Be careful not to disturb the curls, just focus on the scalp.
+Doing this will get you all that stimulation.

-- Get nice big blobs of your preferred normal conditioner in your PALM: Spread the blob on both your palms and then coat your outer layer- the top layer of your hair.
+- Massage some cowash conditoner in your hair now.
+Coat the outer layer- the top layer of your hair.
 Get all your hair to one side and then gently run your fingers through your hair to detangle.

 - WORK with your conditioner, before rinsing out!
-Learn more about this technique from another article here OR visit this Instagram post here, read the caption to learn bout more on this technique:
+Learn more about this technique from another article here.

-- Step AWAY from the shower Yes, take a few steps away and stand right in front of the shower.
-Collect water in your palm and shove it on your forehead/top of the head area.
+- Apply a normal conditioner now and Squish to Condish (STC): Collect water in your palm and shove it on your forehead/top of the head area.
 Do this three times.
 This will help get all that “extra” conditioner out from the front and you won’t feel your hair sticking to your scalp later.